E10 Series Shinkansen: Export to India

 The Japanese and Indian governments are to adopt the train simultaneously, with the train type also seeing use on the under-construction Mumbai-Ahmedabad high speed rail corridor.
 The inter-governmental agreement initially specified India would purchase E5 series trains, however due to rising costs and postponements in their delivery, India moved to considering domestically produced trains.
 To break the deadlock in negotiations, the Japanese government offered to gift an E5 and E3 train set, to aid the line's commissioning in 2026 and to offer the E10 series for service entry in 2030.
 The inspection trains are to collect data to aid possible future production of E10 trains in India.
 Indian prime minister Narenda Modi's trip to Japan in August 2025 included a visit to the plant in Miyagi Prefecture where the E10 prototype is being developed.

-These initial trains would see parallel use with planned train sets, developed by India’s Integral Coach Factory, in collaboration with BEML, designed to operate in service at 250 kph, for use when the line partially opens for revenue service in 2027.
+These initial trains would see parallel use with planned train sets, developed by India's Integral Coach Factory, in collaboration with BEML, designed to operate in service at 250 kph, for use when the line partially opens for revenue service in 2027.

 Design

 The E10 series' design was overseen by British design firm, Tangerine, the first overseas designer contracted by JR East for its rolling stock.

-Externally, the E10 series trains will be finished in a livery of "Tsugaru" (津軽) green and "Evening elm" (イブニングエルム) green that evokes the mountains of Tōhoku region.
+Externally, the E10 series trains will be finished in a livery of (津軽, Tsugaru) green and "Evening elm" (イブニングエルム) green that evokes the mountains of Tōhoku region.